krateoplatformops/github-provider-kog-chart/README.md

 - **Service**: Exposes the plugin described above, allowing the resource controllers to communicate with the GitHub API through the plugin, if needed.

-## Requirements

-[Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) should be installed in your cluster.
-Follow the related Helm Chart [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.